-Mental health and substance use disorders go hand in hand.
+Mental health issues, such as anxiety, and substance use disorders go hand in hand.
 At times it is difficult to separate one from another.
 More often than not, each condition exacerbates the other.
-More than 50% of those suffering from a substance abuse disorder have what is considered dual diagnosis.
-The term dual diagnosis is more commonly referred to as a co-occurring disorder .
+More than 50% of those suffering from a substance abuse disorder have what is considered a dual diagnosis.
+The term dual diagnosis is more commonly referred to as a co-occurring disorder

 There isn’t a single type of dual diagnosis.
 A variety of different combinations of substance use disorder and mental health disorders are possible, each with a unique set of side effects that can make a dual diagnosis difficult to understand and even more difficult to diagnose and treat.